 The entire blade assembly attaches to the handle securely with a unique (in that I’d never seen it before) mechanism.
 It just snaps into place and stays there securely.
 When the blades get dull, just push up this little collar at the top of the handle and the dull blades pop right off.

 The Shave Itself

-After I’d finished with the unboxing, I lathered up with the Harry’s Shave Cream (which was nice but nothing special; if I try this again, I’ll give their foaming shave gel a try) and got to shaving.
+After I’d finished the unboxing, I lathered up with the Harry’s Shave Cream (which was nice but nothing special; if I try this again, I’ll give their foaming shave gel a try) and got to shaving.
 It had been a few days since I’d shaved, so I had a pretty stiff set of whiskers to get through.
 But the Truman made short work of the job.
 Not only was the razor fun to use, but I was a bit surprised that I only needed one pass for a close, smooth shave.
 With a fresh set of Mach V blades, I usually need to repeat the whole process to get a satisfactory smoothness.

 The Final Verdict

-As it turns out, Harry’s gives a man a damn fine shave.
+As it turns out, shaving with Harry’s gives a man a damn fine shave.
 I still prefer to shave like a man, but if you’re unwilling to try wet shaving, then Harry’s is a perfectly reasonable — and affordable — alternative.
 Well done, guys!